-In addition to the annual contribution limit of $16,000, an ABLE account owner who works may also contribute his or her compensation up to the federal poverty level (FPL) amount for a one-person household, as defined the previous calendar year.
-The FPL amount applicable to 2022 ranges from $12,880 for individuals who live in the continental USA, to $16,090 for individuals who live in Alaska or $14,820 for individuals who live in Hawaii.
-A beneficiary cannot contribute this additional amount if the employer has made a contribution for him or her to a 401(a) defined contribution plan or 403(a) annuity contract, a 403(b) annuity contract or a 457(b) eligible deferred compensation plan within the calendar year.
+In addition to the annual contribution limit of $17,000, an ABLE account owner who works may also contribute his or her compensation up to the federal poverty level (FPL) amount for a one-person household, as defined the previous calendar year.
+The FPL amount applicable to 2023 ranges from $13,590 for individuals who live in the continental USA, to $16,990 for individuals who live in Alaska or $15,630 for individuals who live in Hawaii.
+A beneficiary cannot contribute this additional amount if the employer has made a contribution for them to a 401(a) defined contribution plan or 403(a) annuity contract, a 403(b) annuity contract, a 401(k) or a 457(b) eligible deferred compensation plan within the calendar year.

 For individuals with disabilities who are recipients of SSI, the ABLE Act sets some further limitations.
 The first $100,000 in ABLE accounts is exempt from the SSI $2,000 individual resource limit.
 If the combination of ABLE savings over $100,000 plus non-ABLE savings exceeds the resource limit, the beneficiary’s SSI cash benefit would be suspended until such time as the account falls back below $100,000.
 It is important to note that while the beneficiary’s eligibility for the SSI cash benefit is suspended, this has no effect on their ability to receive or be eligible to receive medical assistance through Medicaid.